 Folk tradition, vintage sci-fi and television shows from the 1980s all feed into the visual narratives created by Davor Gromilovic.
 Working with a cast of imaginary characters developed since childhood, the artist crafts thickly populated stories in which every different layer or ingredient allows for speculation.

-Gromilovic trained at the University of Novi Sad, Serbia, where he has worked as Assistant Professor in the School of Fine Arts.
+Gromilovic trained at the University of Novi Sad, Serbia, and has worked for a number of years as Assistant Professor of Drawing at the Novi Sad Academy of Arts.
 His art encompasses different media including painting and video, although he is perhaps best known for his richly textured drawings in coloured pencil, a media he associates with the childhood thrill of art-making.

 Monsters and lizard-like creatures are recurring features of Gromilovic’s work, which often draws on Balkan tales, including those of the “Drekavac” or “screamer.”
 Sega Genesis and Nintendo video games, cartoons and films such as Gremlins or Critters further impacted on his passion for character development and world-building, expressed through hundreds of carefully developed fictions.